HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 * HTML/CSS
 * General resourcefulness

 It's not mandatory but recommended that you take the [HubSpot CMS for Developers Course][academy-hubspot-cms-for-devs] (Duration ~2.5 hours).
 That course will help you to familiarise with HubSpot CMS and other CMS concepts.
 So, if you are a Web Developer with no experience with any CMS or no contact with the HubSpot CMS, that HubSpot Academy course will be quite helpfull!

+**Please not that the [HubSpot CMS for Developers Course][academy-hubspot-cms-for-devs] offers a similar practicum to this code exercise but this present assessment has some extra requirements and it's submission and review are part of tottally separeted processes.**

 **Make sure you read these instructions carefully before you start.
 If you have any questions please reach out to your recruiting specialist.**